gruntwork-io/docs/_docs-sources/iac/whats-this/modules.md

 # What is a Module?

-Modules are reusable code to deploy and manage one piece of infrastructure and each one is a battle-tested, best-practices definition of a piece of infrastructure, such as a VPC, ECS cluster, or an Auto Scaling Group.
+Modules are reusable code components that encapsulate the configuration and resource definitions needed to deploy and manage a specific piece of infrastructure, such as a VPC, ECS cluster, or Auto Scaling Group.
+Each module defines several AWS resources.
+For example, the VPC module contains resource definitions for subnets, nat gateways, and more.
+Modules promote code reusability, modularity, and consistency in infrastructure deployments and can be customized in a variety of ways.

+Gruntwork modules are tested in AWS, in a randomly selected region, each time it changes to verify the infrastructure created matches the desired configuration.

 ## When do you use a Module?

-Modules are fairly generic building blocks, so you don't typically deploy a single module directly, but rather, you write code that combines the modules you need for a specific use case.
+The Gruntwork Infrastructure as Code (IaC) Library contains hundreds of modules that you can use and combine.
+These modules are fairly generic building blocks, so you don't typically deploy a single module directly.
+Instead, you write code that combines the modules you need for a specific use case.

 For example, one module might deploy the control plane for Kubernetes and a separate module could deploy worker nodes; you may need to combine both modules together to deploy a Kubernetes cluster, or use the `eks-cluster` service from the [Service Catalog](/iac/whats-this/services/).

-The Gruntwork Infrastructure as Code (IaC) Library contains hundreds of battle-tested, commercially supported and maintained modules that you can use and combine in many different ways.
-Modules are versioned using Semantic Versioning to allow Gruntwork clients to keep up to date with the latest infrastructure best practices in a systematic way.
+For a full list of modules available, refer to the [Gruntwork Infrastructure as Code Library](https://gruntwork.io/infrastructure-as-code-library/).

 ## How to navigate modules in the IaC Library